-The Scottish Clans were originally families, who were usually related through the same line of descent, and duty bound to pledge allegiance to the Clan chief.
+The Scottish Clans were originally families, who were usually related through the same line of descent, and were duty bound to pledge allegiance to the Clan chief.

 These families owed allegiance to the Clan Chief, they held no authority, and the chief had the power to outlaw anyone, even family.

 Originally, the Clans were old Celtic tribes of Scotland and Ireland.
 It’s thought names spelled Mc were of Irish descent, while Mac was Scottish, but the preference was really down to the individual.

 The 12th and 13th centuries saw a lot of turmoil, with the Norse, Scottish and English warlords competing to dominate, and during the Wars of Scottish Independence, more Clans emerged and new names appeared, like Menzies and Cameron.

 Successive governments looked upon the Scottish Clans as outlaws, and occasionally would mount military operations either to enforce taxes, or just keep them in check.
 James Edward rallied the Scottish Clans in 1715 and was proclaimed King of Scotland, but the uprising was defeated mostly due to divisions between the Scottish Clans.

 Divisions between Clans was nothing new in Scotland’s turbulent history, the most famous of which is probably that involving the MacDonalds and Campbells, and the Glencoe Massacre in 1692.
 Disputes within a Clan were usually settled arbitrarily with the leading gentry, and the Clan Chief would preside over the proceedings.

 There was no official association between Scottish Clans and tartans until the 18th century, but Clan associations and tartans began to emerge worldwide, as many Scots emigrated and settled all over the world.
 There are now millions of people of Scottish descent living in Canada, America, Singapore and everywhere else for that matter.